jungleman007/code_example/README.md

     for (int band=0; band<dr.nbands(); band++)
       std::cout << "Band " << band << " :" << meanvals[band] << " ";
     std::cout << std::endl;

     ```
-# Building The Code

-You will need to install the gdal and gdal-dev packages.
-Typically you can get these through your package manager like yum or apt-get.
-You will also need to install cppunit (http://sourceforge.net/projects/cppunit/).
-Download it and follow the instructions for building it and install it.
-You may beed to edit the Makefile in the "test" directory to point the Makefile at the include and lib locations of gdal and cppunit.